Fitness for Trial

 If the DPP decides to discontinue proceedings, the FO or TSO will continue to be reviewed by the Tribunal, but there will be no more reviews of FFT.
 If the DPP decides to not discontinue proceedings, then the Tribunal will continue to review the FO or TSO and FFT.

-How long does the Tribunal continue to review FFT for?
+How long does the Tribunal continue to review whether the person is FFT?

 The Tribunal will continue to review FFT: